Stadio Is Arenas: Renovation

 In 2012, Cagliari Calcio relocated to the stadium due to the Sant'Elia's unavailability.
 The stadium was a simple pitch with a concrete stand.
-It was expanded and it now has a capacity of 16,200 seats.
-Renovation works are planned to cost €1.2 million and last for five months.
-After the renovation it will have 11 Sky Boxes, a HD megascreen and a modern café.
+It was expanded and to a capacity of 16,200 seats.

+Current renovation works were planned to cost €1.2 million and last for five months in 2012, but as of 2026 construction is still underway, and its cost has risen to over € 2 million.

 Structure

 Three quarters of the stadium consists of temporary stands in steel tubes.
 The main stand is made of steel and prefabricated elements and is completely covered.
 There are five lighting towers for overall illumination of 1400 lux.
 The playing field consists of natural grass, with grafts of Cynodon dactylon and Paspalum vaginatum, ideal at the temperature of 25 °C.